 Swimming fast is fun!
-It’s also fun to mix up a workout with the added use of equipment like swim fins.
+It’s also fun to mix up your workout with the added use of equipment like swim fins.
 For example if you do a set twice through, on the first round you can go ‘all natural’ and on the second round you can add a pair of fins, and swim even faster.
 There are a number of different ways you can vary workouts with fins.
-You’re only limited by your own creativity.
+You’re only limited by your own creativity!

-How To Choose Fins?
+How To Choose Fins

 The length of your fin is the most important consideration when choosing fins because it can dramatically impact how they affect your stroke technique and speed.
 Traditionally shorter fins are best for everyday kicking and swim training.
 Longer fins are better for working on underwater dolphin kick and learning body undulation.

 Shorter fins give a more realistic feeling of speed and help refine stroke technique while delivering maximum cardiovascular conditioning.
-Longer fins allow you to go fast at a reduced kick tempo which is often the opposite benefit you’re looking for.
+Longer fins allow you to go fast at a reduced kick tempo, which is often the opposite benefit you’re looking for.

-Positive Drive Fin
+What About Positive Drive Fins?

 These fins are suitable for all four competitive strokes.
-They have a unique ellipsoidal blade that allows you to have the correct kick propulsion for every style of kick: Dolphin, Flutter, and Breast.
+They have a unique ellipsoidal blade that allows you to have the correct kick propulsion for every style of kick: Dolphin, Flutter, and Breaststroke.
 These are a useful pair of fins to have in your equipment bag if you’re a breaststroker or Individual Medley swimmer.
 For butterfly or flutter kick, we recommend more traditional short/long fins.

 If you’re a more experienced swimmer and you’re looking to get faster, keep your equipment usage to less than 50% of your total workout volume.
 Some days you may go over, other days, you’ll be under, but keep an eye on how often you’re using your equipment and it will make a big difference in your ability to transition on and off of your swimming toys.

 Don’t be afraid to use multiple pieces of equipment together on sets.
-Use your swim fins to help improve ankle flexibility, develop a more balanced kick, fix your body positioning in the water, and of course, drown the swimmers in the next lane with your massive wake.
+Use your fins to help improve ankle flexibility, develop a more balanced kick, fix your body positioning in the water, and of course, drown the swimmers in the next lane with your massive wake.